 Massachusetts General Hospital

-Inflammation of the brain is suspected to be present in children with PANDAS, but confirming this hypothesis is difficult.
-The best tools for revealing brain inflammation expose patients to ionizing radiation, which limits their use generally but especially in children.
+Project Description: Inflammation of the brain is suspected to be present in children with PANDAS, but confirming this hypothesis is difficult.
+The best tools for revealing brain inflammation expose patients to ionizing radiation, which limits their use generally, but especially in children.
 Dr. Williams will use a new and innovative technique to measure inflammation with MRI, which emits no ionizing radiation.
-His study will compare children with PANDAS to children with pediatric-onset (non-PANDAS) OCD, as well as healthy children.
+His study will compare children with PANDAS to children with pediatric- onset (non-PANDAS) OCD, as well as healthy children, to further our understanding of the role that inflammation plays in PANDAS.

 Bethany Wootton, PhD